sdash77/arcgis-python-api/unittests/README.md

         are posted to `#dino_tests` channel of [geosaurus.slack.com](http://geosaurus.slack.com)
     - Future plans include building a conda package for each checkin and spinning up a docker container, installing the package and testing it.

+In case teton.esri.com had to be restarted, you can resume Jenkins by running `C:\work\tomcat9\bin\startup.bat`

 # Testing pattern
 The `PortalUtils` creates two set of users.
 Use set1 content in test asset location